jph98/scripts/rubysnippets.md

 		puts exception.backtrace
 	end

+or any exception with:

+	begin
+	rescue
+		puts "Handled"
+	end

 The exception.backtrace gives you a lot more

 You can also use rescue to define a default value when something fails

 	some_hash[:name].downcase rescue "No name"

+Raising an exception:

+	raise TypeError, 'You must give me truth' if value == false

+Defining your own exception:

+	class MyCrazyException < StandardError
+	end

+Note that Exception catches ALL errors.
+StandardError deals with application errors only.

 ###Utilities